The Neural Tissue Engineering Lab at Rice University

 Laboratory for Noninvasive Neuroengineering

-The team in the Szablowski Lab for Noninvasive Neuroengeeirng are developing technologies for noninvasive control and monitoring of the brain.
+The team in the Szablowski Lab for Noninvasive Neuroengineering is developing technologies for noninvasive control and monitoring of the brain.
 In our work, we combine synthetic biology, molecular engineering, and strategies for enhanced gene and drug delivery into the central nervous system.
 Their goals are to understand neural circuit function and treat brain disorders with fewer side effects.

 Translational Biomimetic Bioelectronics Lab

 The TBBL is part of two large neuroengineering initiatives, one at UTHealth and one at Rice University.
-Dr. Seymour and his team focus on the advancement of neurotechnology for improved treatment of neurological disease.
+Dr. Seymour and his team focus on advancing neurotechnology to improve the treatment of neurological disease.
 They are dedicated to answering the many questions that remain about how to improve the efficacy of implantable devices currently being used to treat conditions such as epilepsy, aphasia, locked-in syndrome, and ALS.